ammarhakim/ammar-simjournal/je/je1/je1-periodic-poisson.rst

   :width: 100%
   :align: center

-  Central difference of the soultion (black line) compared to the source (red dots) along the X-axis (left) and Y-axis (right).
+  Central difference of the solution (black line) compared to the source (red dots) along the X-axis (left) and Y-axis (right).

 .. note::